stephenslab/mashr/README.md

    ```R
    devtools::install_github("stephens999/ashr")
    ```

 3. By default, the `devtools::install_github` function does not build the vignettes.
-If you would like to build the vignettes, you will need to several additional packages, including [flashr][flashr], that are used only in the vignettes:
+If you would like to build the vignettes as well, you will need to several additional packages, including [flashr][flashr], that are used only in the vignettes:

    ```R
    install.packages(c("kableExtra","corrplot"))